gamesrc-ver-recreation/build/notes-restoration.md

 (the same editor was reused for Duke3D 1.5).
 - BUILD.OBJ and ENGINE.OBJ as present in Duke3D 1.4-1.5's Build Editor
 (ENGINE.OBJ has differences from the revision used in the Duke3D 1.4 game EXE).
-- ENGINE.OBJ as present in Duke3D 1.5.
+- ENGINE.OBJ as present in Duke3D 1.4 (the game EXE).
 - An 19961012 revision of BUILD.OBJ and ENGINE.OBJ.
 - CACHE1D.OBJ and ENGINE.OBJ as present in Duke3D 1.5; The latter was possibly
 prepared on 19961112, while the former was *maybe* prepared on 19961207.